bagusnl/Genshin-MinimalInstaller/README.md

 # How to update game ?
 It is recommended to use the zip method (look on technical-channel channel on Genshin Impact Discord server), or using launcher.

 If you use Collapse Launcher, you can also change the game_version string inside the config.ini to the current updated version to simulate updated installation, then use the Game Repair to update all the files and assets to the current version.
+**NOTES**:
-NOTE that this will only works AFTER the patch is dropped (after maintenance is done).
+> - This will only works AFTER the patch is dropped (after maintenance is done).
+> - Updating this way will not delete unused files (you have to get delete_files.txt file from the delta zip.

 # Disclaimer
 This project is **NOT** affiliated with miHoYo (miHoYo Co., Ltd.) or HoYoverse (COGNOSPHERE PTE.
 LTD.) in any way.
 Genshin Impact and Honkai Impact are registered trademark of miHoYo Co., Ltd. under USPTO SN 88985076/97256855 and 87814281 respectively.